kdportillo/Resume-CV-LaTeX/README.md

-# resume-latex
+# Resume and CV in Latex
-Resume and CV written in LateX.
+Thank you for visiting this repository.
+Please find the PDF above to learn more about me.
+If you have any questions please do not hesitate to contact me.